 The idea of Level 1 parallel universes basically says that space is so big that the rules of probability imply that surely, somewhere else out there, are other planets exactly like Earth.
 In fact, an infinite universe would have infinitely many planets, and on some of them, the events that play out would be virtually identical to those on our own Earth.

 We don’t see these other universes because our cosmic vision is limited by the speed of light — the ultimate speed limit.
-The light started travelling at the moment of the big bang, about 14 billion years ago.
+The light started traveling at the moment of the big bang, about 14 billion years ago.
 It is estimated that the diameter of the observable universe is about 93 billion light-years, putting the edge of the observable universe at about 46–47 billion light-years away and so we can’t see any further than about 46 billion light-years.
 This volume of space is called the Hubble volume and represents our observable universe.
 The assumption is that our volume of space is only a representative sample of the whole and that distant, alien beings see different volumes but all these look basically the same apart from some random variation in the distribution of matter.
-Together, these regions form a basic type of universe known as Level 1 parallel universe.
+Together, these regions form a basic type of universe known as a Level 1 parallel universe.

 The existence of Level 1 parallel universes depends on two assumptions: